 Developing Emotional Competence (BPCS 185)

-The course is a skill enhancement course and is offered in the third senester.
 The course will introduce the concept of emotion and highlight the relationship between emotional intelligence and emotional competence.
 Further, it will help the learners know and acquire different strategies to develop emotional competencies.

 Life Skills (BSSS 183)